notsatan/go-template/README.md

 Not every project generated using this template needs to be hosted on Github.
 There are many other Git hosting-providers out there, each of them as valid as Github.

-Despite this, Github still happens to be the most popular code hosting platform - as such, projects generated through `go-template` include a lot of features that would ensure a very smooth development experience on Github, but would be redundant anywhere outside Github.
+At the same time, Github happens to be the most popular code hosting platform - as such, projects generated through `go-template` include a lot of features that would ensure a very smooth development experience on Github, but would be redundant anywhere outside Github.
 Some examples of this would be Github pipelines, Github actions, issue templates, pull request templates, and more.

-In case you choose not to use Github, you can use this field to ensure that the generated project does not include any Github-specific files/code.
+In case you do not want to use Github, you can use this field to ensure that the generated project is free of Github-specific files/code.

 > **Note:** If Github specific features are required, the value of `go_module_path`
 > should be a path to a Github repository (doesn't matter if it exists).
 This would be